Micro Update Service (MUS)

 File Format

-• The filename must start with MUS_
+• Has a filename starting with MUS_

-• The file content must identify a ManagementStudio record
+• Specifies a ManagementStudio record to update

-• The file content must identify at least one field or custom field ID
+• Includes at least one field or custom field value to update, each on its own line

 Filename Example